 Besides the principal room, the restaurant contains adjacent dining areas.
 Be certain when making reservations to specify the Salle Verriere, or Salle Belle Époque , as it is also called.

 In recent years the restaurant’s culinary excellence has not always measured up to its aesthetic qualities.
-But in 2016 it was taken over by the Bertrand Group, owners of several other historic eateries such as Brasserie Lipp, Le Procope and Angelina’s.
+But in 2016 it was taken over by the Bertrand Group, owners of several other historical eateries such as Brasserie Lipp, Le Procope and Angelina’s.
 With the change in ownership dining reviews are once again turning more positive.
-Yet even if there is an occasional misstep in the kitchen, the visual and historic aspects still warrant a visit to Fermette Marbeuf.
+Yet even if there is an occasional misstep in the kitchen, the visual and historical aspects still warrant a visit to Fermette Marbeuf.

 La Fermette Marbeuf – 5, rue Marbeuf.
 75008, Tel: 01 53 23 08 00